 The ancient art of Reiki (pronounced Ray-key) originated in Japan and is used to inspire mental, emotional and spiritual healing.
 With a request to your nurse, you can receive a complimentary session from our Reiki volunteers at Rutland Regional Medical Center.

 What Happens in a Reiki Session?

-Reiki has been used by people with anxiety, chronic pain, HIV/AIDS and other health conditions, as well as by people recovering from surgery or experiencing side effects from cancer treatments.
+This healing touch therapy has been used by not only cancer patients, but people with anxiety, chronic pain, HIV/AIDS and other health conditions, as well as post-surgical patients.

 Kelly McDermott-Burns is a teacher/practitioner trained in the Japanese art of Reiki by the International House of Reiki.
 She is a Reiki Master, practicing since 2004 and teaching since 2006.
 She is past president of the Vermont Reiki Association, 2006-2009.
 She is also a trained hospice and palliative care volunteer and is active in Rutland Regional’s Palliative Care Program.

 Kelly has a diverse group of students and speaks on Reiki frequently to a variety of groups and organizations.
 Kelly graciously volunteers her time to coordinate the Reiki program at Rutland Regional and helped organize the Reiki volunteer program.